BasicOS

 • Implementing a command to merge a referenced dictionary file with the opened dictionary.

-• Automatically compressing/uncompressing dictionary files
+• Automatically compressing/uncompressing dictionary files.

 Deadlines, deliverables and organization

 Program the specified system, and provide the sources files in C, Makefile and one report in markdown format, by Dec.
 11th, 2025, 18h00 CET.
 Advices on how to write a report are given here.
 Everything should be available in the gitlab of your project.
 No commit after this date will be considered.
 If your code does not compile, don't expect to have a grave over 5.
+In your gitlab, commit only source files, never commit what can be obtained by compilation.

 All members of the group must work on the general definition of the dictionary handling (loading in a data structure), and the implementation of the core functions (command analysis).
 Then, the implementation of commands must be split between the members of the group, as follows: